 Mrs Lucy White of Westport (1849-1923): age 54, 46 solo songs (+19 with Louie Hooper): Lucy Anna Bridge was baptised in Puckington church 17/6/1849, base born daughter of Sarah Bridge, the daughter of John Bridge, agricultural labourer.
 John may have been embarrassed about this, given his position in the village as parish clerk but his eldest daughter Susan had already had two children out of wedlock (Elizabeth 1844 and Ann 1849).
-Little Lucy Bridge had a sister Ann, also base born, in 1853 but she died young.
-The fathers of these two girls were not identified.
+Anyway Lucy's father was not identified at the baptism.
 But on 24/2/1855 (aged 32) Lucy’s mother Sarah married William England, a widower with 2 little ones of his own.
 They both made marks rather than signed their names.

 William England (b1824) came from Shepton Beauchamp, the son of Joseph & Rebecca England (no relation to John England, the singer).
 William had been apprenticed at age 15 to the shoemaker Simeon Vile in Puckington village (1841 census p2).
 On 2/10/1843 in Puckington church William England had married his first wife Harriet Bridge (probably a cousin of Sarah’s) and they had 2 children - Walter (bp Shepton Beauchamp 11/11/1844) and James (bp Ilton church 31/3/1850).
 William & Harriet England were in Ilminster in 1851 census.
 Unfortunately Harriet England died soon after (buried at Puckington 21/9/1854).